UBC-MDS/Heart_Disease_group7/CODE_OF_CONDUCT.md

 * Engaging in discussions, collaborations, or activities related to the project.
 * Maintainers may further clarify the scope and context of representation as necessary.

+## Enforcement

+Instances of misconduct, harassment, or other unacceptable behavior can be reported to the project team at tiffany.timbers@stat.ubc.ca.
+All reports will be reviewed thoroughly, and appropriate action will be taken in alignment with this Code of Conduct.
+Confidentiality will be maintained to protect reporters’ identities.

+Enforcement actions may include warnings, temporary suspension, or permanent exclusion from the project, depending on the severity and nature of the incident.

+Maintainers who fail to act in accordance with this Code of Conduct in good faith may face similar consequences, as determined by the project's leadership team.

+## Attribution

+This Code of Conduct is borrowed from the [tidyverse Code of Conduct](https://github.com/tidyverse/tidyverse.org/blob/master/CODE_OF_CONDUCT.md).

+By adhering to these principles, we aim to build a community that is safe, inclusive, and productive for all participants.